210524training/demos/week4/notes/redux.md

 and return a new state.

 It is very important to spread the state as you return, because otherwise, you will lose most of the old data.

+## Redux Thunk

+Redux Thunk is a library that provides Redux Middleware (similar to Express Middleware).

+It allows us to create action creators that, instead of returning an object, returns a function instead.

+Regular Redux cannot process functions (only action objects).
+So when this function reaches the redux thunk middleware, it gets invoked, and it stops processing (the function does not reach core redux).

+Generally, this is great for asynchronous operations that can result in dispatching different action objects depending on the result of this asynchronous operation.

+Instead of creating action creator functions, we create thunks.
+Quite often, the returned function tends to be asynchronous (but it does not have to be).